How to Pack for a 3-Week Vacation

 Think in Layers for Varied Climates

 If you’re visiting places with different weather patterns, layering is your best strategy.
-A packable rain jacket, a warm base layer and a sweater can adapt to most temperature swings without weighing down your bag.
+A packable rain jacket, a warm base layer, and a sweater can adapt to most temperature swings without weighing down your bag.

 Layering also gives you more outfit combinations.
 A long cardigan can double as a blanket on flights.
 A light scarf adds warmth and polish.
 Use vacuum-sealed bags or compression sacks to manage bulkier items like sweaters or outerwear.